A building has been on this site since about 800AD

 The church is usually open in the afternoons from Easter to September - look for the 'Church Open Today' sign.
-(During Covid the church is only open on Thursdays from 10.00 to 12.00.)
+Please check by contacting the office.

 Someone from the church will be there to welcome you and show you around or leave you to wander on your own.
 There are information batons in each part of the church.
 People from the village and walkers are among the many different visitors.